Queen Máxima of the Netherlands Appointed Chair of Global Finance & Technology Network's International Advisory Board

 Agustín Carstens, Former General Manager of the Bank for International Settlements, and Sanjiv Bajaj Chairman of Bajaj Finserv, Also Join the Board

-The Global Finance Technology Network (GFTN) announced today the appointment of Her Majesty Queen Máxima of the Netherlands, the United Nations Secretary-General's Special Advocate for Financial Health (UNSGSA), as Chair of the International Advisory Board (IAB).
+SINGAPORE, July 3, 2025 /PRNewswire/ -- The Global Finance & Technology Network (GFTN) announced today the appointment of Her Majesty Queen Máxima of the Netherlands, the United Nations Secretary-General's Special Advocate for Financial Health (UNSGSA), as Chair of the International Advisory Board (IAB).
 The other new members of the IAB are Mr Agustín Carstens and Mr Sanjiv Bajaj, effective 1 July, 2025.

 The appointment of these globally respected leaders to its IAB marks a key landmark for GFTN, a Singapore-headquartered not-for-profit organisation that leverages technology and innovation to create more efficient, resilient, and inclusive financial systems through global collaboration.